bigmoves/orchestrate-cli/README.md

 Creates or updates the value at the collection/key specified.

-Options:
+**Options:**

 `-u, --update [ref]`

-Stores the value for the key if the value for this header matches the current ref value.
+Stores the value for the key if the specified ref value matches the current ref value.

 `-c, --create`

 Stores the value for the key if no key/value already exists.

-Examples:
+**Examples:**

 `orchestrate put users wayne '{"name":"Wayne Campbell"}'`

+Note that the json argument must be wrapped with single quotes.

 `orchestrate put users wayne '{"name":"Wayne Campbell"}' --update cb02c69c2a7f0df7`